-Slugs (e.g. Agriolimax arvensis, Deroceras reticulatum) damage wheat seedlings and hollow out wheat seeds, and the problem is increasing with direct drilling and when land is left uncultivated (e.g. "set aside" according to the Common Agricultural Policy of the European Union).
+Slugs (e.g. Agriolimax arvensis, Deroceras reticulatum) damage barley seedlings and hollow out barley seeds and the problem is increasing with direct drilling and when land is left uncultivated.
 Early slug damage can be very important.
 Later leaf feeding is not important.
 Slugs are largely a problem on medium to heavy textured soils in wet seasons.